2006 NCAA Division I men's ice hockey tournament

 The 2006 NCAA Division I men's ice hockey tournament involved 16 schools playing in single-elimination play to determine the national champion of men's NCAA Division I college ice hockey.
 It began on March 24, 2006, and ended with the championship game on April 8.
 A total of 15 games were played.

+With Wisconsin’s 2-1 win over Boston College, the University of Wisconsin became the first school to win both the men’s and women’s Division I hockey title in the same year, with Wisconsin defeating Minnesota 2-0 in the 2006 women’s tournament.

-The tournament is largely remembered for a 4-3 overtime win by Holy Cross over Minnesota, which is typically considered one of the biggest upsets in NCAA Division 1 Men’s Ice Hockey tournament history.
+The tournament is also largely remembered for a 4–3 overtime win by Holy Cross over Minnesota, which is typically considered one of the biggest upsets in NCAA Division 1 Men's Ice Hockey tournament history.

 Game locations

 The NCAA Men's Division I Ice Hockey Championship is a single-elimination tournament featuring 16 teams representing all six Division I conferences in the nation.
 The Championship Committee seeds the entire field from 1 to 16 within four regionals of 4 teams.
 The winners of the six Division I conference championships receive automatic bids to participate in the NCAA Championship.
 Regional placements are based primarily on the home location of the top seed in each bracket with an attempt made to put the top-ranked teams close to their home site.